Do you know what it means to “finish well”?

 It sounds morbid, but I want people to show up at my funeral and acknowledge the ways I enriched their lives.
 I’ve redefined how to finish well.
 I want to:

-- finish well as in health – more than physical or mental, to honor my emotional, relational, spiritual, or moral health.
+- Finish well in terms of my health– more than just my physical or mental health, I want to honor my emotional, relational, spiritual, and moral health.

-- finish well in the know that I have run my race, that I’ve made the difference, added value in ways that only I could.
+- Finish well in the sense that I know I have run my race, I’ve made the difference, and I’ve added value to the world in ways that only I could.

 It’s time to e-value-ate your values.
 My desire is that you run your race, find the right coaches, mentors, and peers who will encourage you to remain motivated so that you can press on towards your goal and finish well.